sungAsong/UniMelb/COMP90007_Internet Technologies/DataLinklayer.md

 # Framing
 - Byte count: in frame's header, specify number of bytes (count may be wrong during transmitting, and then misunderstand the right start and end point)
-- Flag bytes with byte stuffing: Flag byte on the start and end of the frame
+- Flag bytes with byte stuffing: Flag byte on the start and end of the frame, one frame two flags, Two consecutive flag bytes indicate the end of one frame and the start of the next.
-- Flag bits with bit stuffing
+- Flag bits with bit stuffing: flag may be same as some data, insert a special escape byte (ESC) just before each ‘‘accidental’’ flag byte in the data removes the escape bytes before giving the data to the network layer.
+This technique is called byte stuffing.
-- Physical layer coding violations
+- Physical layer coding violations:

 # Error Control